nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting an interview: `interview delete`

-Deletes an interview to the specified application from the list.
+Deletes an interview of the specified application from the list.

 **Format:** `interview delete INTERVIEW_INDEX from/JOB_INDEX`

-* Edits the interview at the specified `INTERVIEW_INDEX` of the application at the specified `JOB_INDEX`.
+* Deletes the interview at the specified `INTERVIEW_INDEX` of the application at the specified `JOB_INDEX`.

 **Examples:**